 Information for Academic Programs

-- Applications from international students from the six countries should be considered, admitted, and processed as usual.
+- Applications from international students from the countries should be considered, admitted, and processed as usual.
 Students will then follow the visa application process listed above.

 I am from a country that is not on the list (ex.
 China, Germany, Australia, etc.).
 Do I need to be worried or do anything differently?
 At this point the only change for you is if (1) you travel outside the U.S. and (2) your visa is expired so that you need to renew your F or J visa.
 If this is the case, then you would be required to go in person to the U.S. consulate to complete the application process - you cannot use any mail-in or bank application processes, it must be done in-person.
 If your visa is still valid, or you are staying inside the U.S., then nothing is different for you.
 See the information provided above.
 (Note: As of June 2017 ISSS has heard from some students who were still able to use the "drop off" system to renew visas; we do not know if this is temporary or whether consulates had not had time to implement changes - if you need to get a new visa we suggest contacting the consulate to determine if they require you to come in person or not.)

 I am an enrolled student who is in a status other than F or J, who can help me?
-See the section below on Who To Contact, you can speak with Student Legal Services or the College of Law Legal Clinic, if you do not already have your own immigration attorney.
+See the section below on Who To Contact, you can speak with Student Legal Services or the College of Law Legal Clinic if you do not already have your own immigration attorney.

 I am a foreign national employee who is not an enrolled student and am also not on a University of Iowa immigration document, who can help me?
 See the section below on Who To Contact, you can speak with the College of Law Legal Clinic if you do not already have your own immigration attorney.

-I am from one of the six countries listed.
+I am from one of the countries listed.
 Will this prevent me from extending my I-20 or DS-2019, applying for OPT or CPT, or obtaining part-time authorization?
 No, none of these things are impacted by this order.
 You are still able to apply for the usual benefits available to those in F or J status.

 What does "bona fide relationship with a person or entity in the United States" mean?
 Does this mean students and scholars will not encounter any problems at the Port of Entry?
 We cannot say with certainty at this point.
 While we would like to assume showing your active I-20 or DS-2019 will be sufficient evidence at the Port of Entry, the original March orders had mentioned a special "waiver" process.
 If ISSS learns that any special actions will be needed we will update as quickly as possible.
-In the meantime, if you are from one of the six countries you may wish to also carry a transcript along with proof showing you are registered for the current or the next semester if you will travel this summer.
+In the meantime, if you are from one of the countries listed you may wish to also carry a transcript along with proof showing you are registered for the current or the next semester if you will travel this summer.

 What about my family or friends who want to come visit?
 How do they define "close familial relationship?"
 The U.S. Department of State issued clarification of this on June 28.
 According to the Reuters news service, which has posted text from the Department of State cable: